ritchi12/punt_returns_using_the_math_to_find_the_path/README.md

 To view additional optimal path and convex hull animations for all 2020 touchdown plays, please see the "Optimal Path/Sample Plays" folder.

+## Acknowledgements

+We would like to thank Dr. Tim Swartz, Dr. Tom Loughin, Dr. Alexandre Leblanc, and Tyrel Stokes for taking the time to provide guiance and feedback on our work.
+We would also like to thank Michael Lopez, the National Football League, and Pro Football Focus for graciously organizing this competition and providing such detailed and interesting data to work with.

 ## Bibliography

 Aronov, Boris, Sariel Har-Peled, Christian Knauer, Yusu Wang, and Carola Wenk.
 “Fréchet Distance for Curves, Revisited” in Algorithms - ESA 2006.
 Azar, Yossi; Erlebach, Thomas; Kittler, Josef.
 Springer Berlin / Heidelberg (2006).
 52-63.